Large 19th century 2-door wardrobe with flamed mahogany

 Description

-19th-century French double-door wardrobe, double-faced with fiery mahogany doors, equipped with an original working lock and key, and a fixed closed shelf with space for hanging and 2 adjustable/removable shelves above the base drawer, with height adjustment options.
-This antique wardrobe has been perfectly restored, retaining its original finish, which has been cleaned, renewed, and waxed.
+XIX-century French double-door wardrobe, double-faced with fiery mahogany doors, equipped with an original working lock and key, and a fixed closed shelf with space for hanging, as well as 2 adjustable/removable shelves above the base drawer, with height adjustment options.
+This historic wardrobe has been perfectly restored, retaining its original finish, which has been cleaned, renewed, and waxed.
 The wardrobe is delivered flat-packed.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-This is a nod to history, creating, and designing classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-There are many styles characterizing antique furniture, but we can highlight a few key ones.
-Eclectic furniture belongs to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+There are many styles characterizing antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a name derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Antique products in Rococo and Louis XV styles are also interesting and worth noting.
+The next is Baroque, a term derived from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
 These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these items.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and bulky, often using brown stains, with moldings, strong bases, and bas-reliefs.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

 The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+This is ultimately crucial for buyers, as the market is flooded with fakes.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Manufacturer information